What is Cladribine (Leustat® or LITAK)?

 This treatment can affect the nervous system.

-Tell your doctor or nurse straight away if you notice any of the following symptoms:
+Tell your doctor or nurse straight away if you notice any of the following symptoms, during or after treatment:

 • loss of vision